 - The areas protected by ECC is shown in the table below.
-User Data I is protected by ECC, but User Data II is out of protected by ECC. - The Number of Partial Page Program (NoP) is 4 for the entire page, including the spare area and parity area.
-Therefore the user needs to program one sector and User Data I of pared spare area (example, main area-sector 0 and spare area-spare 0) at one time program to properly and automatically program the ECC parity area.
+User Data I is protected by ECC, but User Data II is out of protected by ECC. - The Number of Partial Page Program (NoP) is 4 for the entire page, including the spare area.
+Therefore the user needs to program one sector and optionally User Data 1 of pared spare area (example, main area-sector 0 and spare area-spare 0) at one time program to properly and automatically program the ECC parity code.